sagar-hegde/Python-Projects/README.md

 ## 💻 Python Projects

-A collection of Python projects demonstrating practical applications using popular libraries, frameworks, and modern development techniques.
+A collection of Python projects demonstrating practical applications using popular libraries, frameworks and modern development techniques.

 ## 🛠 Tech Stack